fransimo/esta-en-todos-nosotros/content/docs/first-part/talking_with_the_trees/_index.md

 Meditation or life cannot be described with words.
 They must be experienced.

-If we are fortunate as artists, we can evoke the longing so that whoever hears us feels the impulse to live, or to meditate.
+If we are fortunate, some of our works may evoke the longing for that impulse of original life, that expansion, that movement, that kiss that will make others vibrate and connect with life.

 ## Preparation